kartonfarkas/api_docs/source/suite/contacts/contact_multiple_update.rst

      }
    }

+Where:

-Where *[idx]* is the IDs of successfully-created contacts are returned in an array, and *[errorx]* means that if an error occurred during the creation of a contact, the error message is returned with the value of the key_id.
+* *[idx]* is the IDs of successfully-created contacts are returned in an array
+* *[errorx]* means that if an error occurred during the creation of a contact, the error message is returned with the value of the key_id

 Errors
 ------